infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 Checklist for requesting approval for your extensions.
 {: .fs-6 .fw-300 }

-Once all required information is prepared and the checklist is completed, create a new ServiceNow ticket under Sold Product: **XtendM3 Review ONLY – do not use for P1**.
+Once all required information is prepared and the mandatory checklist is completed, create a new ServiceNow ticket under Sold Product: **XtendM3 Review ONLY – do not use for P1**.

 ## Table of contents
 {: .no_toc .text-delta }